 A Member who is the author of a bill or a resolution referred to a committee or, if there be several authors, the first two authors named in the bill or resolution, or their duly designated co-authors, as the case may be, shall be considered as members of the committee of referral for the purpose and throughout the duration of the consideration of said bill or resolution, but shall have no vote in the committee.

 Section 31.
 Vacancy and Succession.
 A vacancy in any committee shall be filled upon motion of the Majority Leader or the Minority Leader, as the case may be, and by affirmation of such action by the House in plenary session: Provided, That the proportional representation of the Majority and the Minority in the committee is maintained.

-In case of absence or temporary incapacity of the committee chairperson, the highest ranking vice-chairperson or the Member whose name is next succeeding to the chairperson in the list of committee Members shall automatically assume the duties of the chairperson until such time that the latter returns to office and resumes work.
-In case of absence or temporary incapacity of the highest ranking vice-chairperson, the Member next in succession in the list of committee Members shall automatically assume the duties of chairperson and so on.
+In case of absence or temporary incapacity of the committee chairperson, the highest ranking vice-chairperson or the Member whose name appears next to the name of the chairperson in the list of committee Members shall automatically assume the duties of the chairperson until such time that the latter returns to office and resumes work.
+In case of absence or temporary incapacity of the highest ranking vice-chairperson, the Member next in succession in the list of committee Members shall automatically assume the duties of the chairperson and so on.

 Section 32.
 Limitations.
 A Member of the House cannot serve as chairperson of more than one (1) committee.
-A Member of the House panel in the Commission on Appointments or the House Electoral Tribunal cannot serve as chairperson of any committee.
+A Member of the House contingent in the House Electoral Tribunal or the Commission on Appointments cannot serve as chairperson of any committee.